 Our operations remain open, but subject to continuous review to ensure that they can be operated safely.

-Constantly reviewing situation, both at individual site and at a more global level, to ensure the health, safety and wellbeing of our colleagues in the construction industry.
+we are constantly reviewing the situation, both at an individual site level and at a more global level, to ensure the health, safety and wellbeing of our colleagues in the construction industry.

 The success of our business is significantly dependent both on the skills and experience of our people and on the strong interaction with our customers.
 Our overriding priority at all times is to ensure the safety of our employees and all of the people that come into contact with Levolux.